SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: d</details>
 <br>

 #### Q27.
-What should act as the entry point/single point of contact for the IT or service organization?
+What should act as the entry point/single point of contact for the IT or service organisation?
 - a) Service owner
 - b) Service desk
 - c) Relationship management